-Invoice emails reliably outperform and are a great option to supplement your calendar year end fundraising campaigns.
-The invoice email template was so successful that my last organization sent two versions during our CYE campaign!
+Invoice emails reliably outperform and are a great option to supplement your calendar year-end (CYE) fundraising campaigns.
+Sometimes they’re so successful that organizations send out two versions during their CYE campaigns!

 Invoice emails are a win-win for December campaigns.